• Home page

 The Aunis region, a sedimentary plain of limestone and marl, includes:

-• The Seudre estuary extends to the south, with Marennes, the birthplace of the oyster.
+• The Seudre estuary extends to the south, with Marennes, the cradle of the oyster.

 La Rochelle, maritime tradition